mjordan/persistent_identifiers/modules/localarks/README.md

 ## Introduction

 Drupal module that mints ARKs locally and redirects them from the Names To Things service at https://n2t.net back to the local Drupal.
-This allow you to create and publish ARKs for nodes like `https://n2t.net/ark:/9999/jdlwicl` that automatically resolve to `https://yourdrupalhost.com/ark:/9999/jdlwicl`.
-When your Drupal instance is the target for this redirection from `https://n2t.net/`, this module parses the ARKs and redirects the user to the appropriate node.
+This allows you to create and publish ARKs for nodes like `https://n2t.net/ark:/9999/jdlwicl` that automatically resolve to `https://yourdrupalhost.com/ark:/9999/jdlwicl`.
+When your Drupal instance is the target for this redirection from `https://n2t.net/`, this module parses the ARK and redirects the user to the appropriate node.
 In other words, a user visiting `https://n2t.net/ark:/9999/jdlwicl` will be redirected to the node in your Drupal with that ARK.

 For the initial redirection from `https://n2t.net/` to work, your Drupal's base URL must be registered as your NAAN's "name mapping authority."
 You register your Drupal's base URL when you request a Name Assigning Authority Number (NAAN) from the [Names To Things](http://n2t.net) service using [this form](https://goo.gl/forms/bmckLSPpbzpZ5dix1).